 Grids are an essential part of a designer’s arsenal, creating a neatly-crafted, equal system for arranging content in the space of a screen.
 But they aren’t rigid—grids can change depending on the content around them.

-In this chapter of my InVision e-course (which is totally free—get the entire course here), I’m going to talk about creating grids for screens.
+In this chapter of my InVision e-course, I’m going to talk about creating grids for screens.
 (If you’re interested in learning about creating grids for print, check out Thinking With Type and Grid Systems in Graphic Design.)

 A multi-column grid focuses on splitting the page into more than one vertical column, with a gutter.
 Traditionally for the screen, this has manifested itself in a 12-column grid, often set at 960px wide with 60px columns and 20px gutters.